grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "By all means, then."

-Captain Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
+Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
 With the other hand she received the metal clipboard with chipping black paint and oil-stained pages that Miss Mai was holding out to her.
 She scanned it while taking her first sip of coffee.

 It was the best coffee Percy had had in months.